SpikeInterface/MEArec/docs/usage.rst

     comp_MS.get_performance()
     comp_KS.get_performance()

-More information about the SpikeInterface framework visit the `docs <https://spikeinterface.readthedocs.io/en/latest/>`_ and the `manuscript <https://www.biorxiv.org/content/10.1101/796599v1>`_.
+More information about the SpikeInterface framework in the `docs <https://spikeinterface.readthedocs.io/en/latest/>`_ and the `manuscript <https://www.biorxiv.org/content/10.1101/796599v1>`_.